 Integration of technology into learning processes is an essential component of the TCIS commitment to promotion of international-mindedness, global citizenship and the development of attributes of the IB Learner Profile.
 Not only is it important to teach the use of technology, but it is equally as important to teach the mindsets and attitudes that are needed for principled, appropriate, and successful use of technology.

 Goals of Technology Use

-As an IB World school we see the use of technology as essential to student learning at TCIS.
-We believe that the use of information and communication technologies (ICT) provide students with powerful tools with which to develop skills in critical thinking, collaboration and communication.
-The development of IB Learner profile attributes and appropriate digital citizenship skills are crucial factors in allowing students to develop responsibility toward their own learning.
-The use of current educational technology and teaching practices allow TCIS students to engage effectively and meaningfully with learning experiences.
-Digital technology tools, when applied through inquiry based modes of curriculum delivery, facilitate in context and differentiated learning, providing TCIS students a sound preparation for life in an ever-increasing digital and globalized world.
+We see the use of technology as essential to student learning.
+We believe that the use of information and communication technologies (ICT) provides students with powerful tools with which to develop skills in critical thinking, collaboration, research, and communication.
+Digital technology tools, when applied in context and through a variety of inquiry-based models, facilitate a sound preparation for life in an ever-increasing digital and globalized world.

 Technology is both a resource and a responsibility.
 Embedded in our use of technology in education is the undercurrent of Digital Citizenship.
 All teachers in every subject strive to teach students the skills to become good Digital Citizens in how they use technology and conduct themselves in an online environment.

 The Bottom Line

 At all levels, technology use in instruction is gauged to be meaningful, beneficial, appropriate, and responsible.